AlpacaFur/Artemis.SystemVolume/README.md

-# Artemis SystemVolume Plugin
+# This plugin is deprecated, try [Cheerpipe's](https://github.com/Cheerpipe/Artemis.Plugins.DataModelExpansions.PlaybackVolume) instead
-Provides data about the current system volume for [Artemis](https://github.com/Artemis-RGB/Artemis).
+Provided data about the current system volume for [Artemis](https://github.com/Artemis-RGB/Artemis).

-This module provides a data model variable for the system volume and an event for volume change.
+This module provided a data model variable for the system volume and an event for volume change.

-### Download the latest release [here](https://github.com/AlpacaFur/Artemis.SystemVolume/releases)!